code-and-effect/effective_website/TALK3.md

 https://guides.rubyonrails.org/engines.html

-You can totally follow this and build a blog inside a rails engine and learn all the best practices.
+You can totally follow this and build a rails engine blog and learn all the best practices.

-But, I'm going to totally ignore this and today we will build our own thing.
+But, I'm going to totally ignore those, and today we will build our own thing.

 # Let's go already

-So I want to build something non-trivial, that shows off the power of rails engines, in like 10 or 15 minutes.
+So I want to build a small but non-trivial rails engine in like 10 or 15 minutes.

-We are going to build a 1-page rails engine that displays the valid? status of all persisted resources.
+We are going to build a 1-page rails engine that displays the valid? status of all persisted resources in the database.

-We're gonna build:
+We will create:

 - A rails engine
 - A controller with just one action